interuss/dss/config/README.md

 which ever provider you choose.

 1. Create a new Kubernetes cluster as mentioned above.
-We recommend a new cluster for each logically separate DSS.
+We recommend a new cluster for each DSS node.

 1. Create your static IP addresses: 1 for each of your CockroachDB nodes (min of 3) and 1 for the HTTPS Gateway's Ingress.
 How you do this depends on